 - 2.20.2 As discussed earlier, PCC are making improvements to sustainable transport infrastructure within the vicinity of Junction 15, particularly along Thorpe Wood.
-These improvements support The Council's commitment to active travel and the recent adoption of the DfT's LTN 1 / 20 'Cycle Infrastructure Design' guidance in October 202026. - 2.20.3 Although outside the scope of the Junction 15 scheme, these sustainable travel improvements will complement the Junction 15 scheme, particularly the footbridge improvements, and will include: - Creation of a new segregated cycle lane along Thorpe Wood - The resurfacing of the footpath between Thorpe Road bridge and Longthorpe. - 2.20.4 Stakeholder engagement between PCC, CPCA and the Peterborough Cycle Forum (key stakeholder) was held as part of the consultation exercise undertaken between October and December 2020.
+These improvements support The Council's commitment to active travel and the recent adoption of the DfT's LTN 1 / 20 'Cycle Infrastructure Design' guidance in October 2020. - 2.20.3 Although outside the scope of the Junction 15 scheme, these sustainable travel improvements will complement the Junction 15 scheme, particularly the footbridge improvements, and will include: - Creation of a new segregated cycle lane along Thorpe Wood - The resurfacing of the footpath between Thorpe Road bridge and Longthorpe. - 2.20.4 Stakeholder engagement between PCC, CPCA and the Peterborough Cycle Forum (key stakeholder) was held as part of the consultation exercise undertaken between October and December 2020.
 During the consultation period the concept of a cycle lane along Thorpe Wood was shared with the Cycle Forum, with discussions primarily focusing on the options to provide on-road or off-road facilities.
-With the higher standards and core principle incorporated into the recently adopted LTN 1/20 guidance, the decision was made that any cycle way in the area should be an onroad segregated cycleway, and this led to the adoption of an on road bi-directional segregated cycleway (3m in width, with a 1m separation buffer) situated on the northbound carriageway of Thorpe Wood. - 2.20.5 The Thorpe Wood cycleway featured as part of the project at the time of the consultation, however funding has now been secured to deliver these improvements as a separate project.
+With the higher standards and core principle incorporated into the recently adopted LTN 1/20 guidance, the decision was made that any cycle way in the area should be an on-road segregated cycleway, and this led to the adoption of an on road bi-directional segregated cycleway of Thorpe Wood. - 2.20.5 The Thorpe Wood cycleway featured as part of the project at the time of the consultation, however funding has now been secured to deliver these improvements as a separate project.
 These improvements are now included within Peterborough's Local Cycling and Walking Infrastructure Plan (LCWIP).